orbeon/orbeon-forms-doc/Form-Builder:-Validation.md

 - It is required but remains empty.
 - It does not match the selected data type.
-- There is an unmet *error* constraint.
+- There is a failed *error* constraint.

 ## Validation levels

 If a control is valid, it can have a *warning* level.
-This is the case if there is at least one unmet *warning* constraint.
+This is the case if there is at least one failed *warning* constraint.

 If a control doesn't have a warning level, it can have an *info* level.
-This is the case if there is at least one unmet *info* constraint.
+This is the case if there is at least one failed *info* constraint.

 A warning or info level does not make the control value invalid and it is still possible to submit form data.